Iron sights

-Iron sights are a system of physical alignment markers (usually made of metallic material) used as a sighting device to assist the accurate aiming of ranged weapons (such as a firearm, airgun, crossbow and compound bow), or less commonly as a primitive finder sight for optical telescopes.
-The earliest sighting device, it relies completely on the viewer's naked eye (mostly under ambient lighting), and is distinctly different to optical sights such as telescopic sights, reflector (reflex) sights, holographic sights and laser sights, which make use of optical manipulation and/or active illumination, as well as the newer optoelectronics, which use digital imaging and even incorporate augmented reality.
+Iron sights are a system of physical alignment markers used as a sighting device to assist the accurate aiming of ranged weapons such as firearms, airguns, crossbows, and bows, or less commonly as a primitive finder sight for optical telescopes.
+Iron sights, which are typically made of metal, are the earliest and simplest type of sighting device.
+Since iron sights neither magnify nor illuminate the target, they rely completely on the viewer's naked eye and the available light by which the target is visible.
+In this respect, iron sights are distinctly different from optical sight designs that employ optical manipulation or active illumination, such as telescopic sights, reflector (reflex) sights, holographic sights, and laser sights.

-Iron sights are typically composed of two components mounted perpendicularly above the weapon's bore axis: a rear sight nearer (or proximally) to the shooter's eye, and a front sight farther forward (or distally) near the muzzle.
-During aiming, the shooter aligns his/her line of sight past a gap at the rear sight's center towards the top edge of the front sight (which is usually shaped as a small post, bead, ramp, or occasionally, a ring), forming a line of aim that points straight at the desired target.
-Open sights are iron sights whose rear sight uses a notch of some sort, while aperture sights use some form of a circular hole.
-Most civilian, hunting and police long guns and nearly all handguns feature open sights, while many military battle rifles usually employ aperture sights.
+Iron sights are typically composed of two components mounted perpendicularly above the weapon's bore axis: a 'rear sight' nearer (or 'proximal') to the shooter's eye, and a 'front sight' farther forward (or 'distal') near the muzzle.
+During aiming, the shooter aligns their line of sight past a gap at the center of the rear sight and towards the top edge of the front sight.
+When the shooter's line of sight, the iron sights, and target are all aligned, a 'line of aim' that points straight at the target has been created.

+Front sights vary in design but are often a small post, bead, ramp, or ring.
+There are two main types of rear iron sight: 'open sights', which use an unenclosed notch, and 'aperture sights', which use a circular hole.
+Nearly all handguns, as well as most civilian, hunting, and police long guns, feature open sights.
+By contrast, many military service rifles employ aperture sights.

-The earliest and simplest iron sights were fixed and could not be easily readjusted.
+The earliest and simplest iron sights were fixed and could not be easily adjusted.
 Many modern iron sights are designed to be adjustable for sighting in firearms by adjusting the sights for elevation or windage.
 On many firearms it is the rear sight that is adjustable.

-For precision applications such as varmint hunting or sniping, the iron sights are usually replaced by a telescopic sight.
-Iron sights may still be fitted alongside other sighting devices (or in the case of some models of optics, incorporated integrally) for back-up usage.
+For precision shooting applications such as varminting or sniping, the iron sights are usually replaced by a telescopic sight.
+Iron sights may still be fitted alongside other sighting devices (or in the case of some models of optics, incorporated integrally) for back-up usage, if the primary sights are damaged or lost.